-This position requires a qualified support worker or teaching assistant with training in SEN, specifiically to work with KS3, KS4 and Post-16 pupils who have autism and other complex learning difficulties.
+This position requires a qualified support worker or teaching assistant with SEN knowledge, specifiically to work with KS3 and KS4 pupils who have autism and other complex learning difficulties.

 The successful candidate will be working closely with teachers to provide a strong and inspiring support system during an important stage of the pupils lives.
 This role requires adaptability and resilience due to the wide range of needs that must be considered.
 A classroom usually has 6-8 students being supported by 3-4 Learning Assistants.
 This is a challenging role but extremely rewarding to the person willing to accept it.

 - Excellent weekly pay, paid into your account every Friday